Community Engager & Consultant

 “Carmel has an extraordinary talent for creating safe and engaging learning environments for her clients.
 She is skilled at imparting knowledge on anti-racism, anti-homophobia, and intersectional identities, and speaks genuinely from her lived experiences.
 Her ability to adapt programs (on the fly sometimes!) to encourage the full participation of workshop participants - often folx from equity-seeking groups - is quite magical!
 I have worked with Carmel on several grassroots projects and she is an absolute joy to collaborate with.
 She does not shy away from disrupting the status quo in favour of more equitable and inclusive processes, and is masterful at calling in with love and kindness - both qualities that are invaluable in the EDI field.”

-— Halimah Beaulieu, EDI Consultant, Collaborator
+— Halimah Beaulieu, EDI Consultant, Collaborator, Vancouver

 “Carmel presents in such an authentic, genuine way.
 She is relatable and honest.
 I learned so much and would have listened to her speak for days!
 I'm so grateful to have the presentation to refer back to when planning in the future and when having conversations with colleagues.”